Eric Goes to College

 “No,” responded Eric.
 “Why does that matter?”

 “SSI will help you financially according to how much help you need.
 When they figure out your benefits amount, they’ll consider your living expenses.
 If you don’t pay for rent or food, they’ll reduce the monthly SSI benefits you get.
-It’s called a ‘Value Third Reduction (VTR).’
+It’s called a ‘Value of the One-Third Reduction (VTR).’
 It means that the largest benefit you could possibly get would be 33% lower than the maximum SSI benefit for somebody who lives by himself.
 So, instead of getting a maximum benefit of $943 per month, the most you could possibly get would be $628.67 per month.”

 Eric did some mental math and agreed that made sense.